 - Address: 1 Boyne Mountain Road, Boyne Falls

 - Phone: 855-688-7046

 Consider the Splash package for overnight accommodations at Boyne Mountain Resort, unlimited waterpark access, a breakfast buffet and more.
-Or if you’d like to do some skiing, too, look into the “Ski & Stay” package including an overnight stay, open-to-close lift ticket, tubing and a hot buffet breakfast starting at $126 per person, per night.
+Or if you’d like to do some skiing, too, look into the “Ski & Splash” package including an overnight stay, open-to-close lift ticket, tubing and a hot buffet breakfast starting at $51 per night for a family of four.

 - Address: 3575 N. US Highway 31 S, Traverse City

 If skiing isn’t your thing or you simply want a break from the snow action, Great Wolf Lodge (GWL) in Traverse City offers a more temperate alternative.
 A variety of water slides offers options for all ages.
 GWL favorites include a lazy river, tube slides, a multi-story tree house offering splash features and the zero-depth-entry Cub Paw Pool ideal for little ones.
 The water park is reserved for overnight guests, but admission is included in an overnight stay.
 Great Wolf Lodge is currently running its “More Fun for Less” promotion.
 Guests can save up to 25 percent on a two or more night stay for dates between Feb.
 9-April 10, 2018.

 - Address: 8258 Arnt Blvd., Watervliet

 - Phone: 269-463-7946